 Briefing will be conducted in a quite benign area to ensure little disturbance during this critical time.
+The CAA approved 'Skywise' App can be utilised as part of the briefing.
 The simple 'MATE' format will be utilised to ensure consistency of briefing.